The-OpenROAD-Project/OpenLane/docs/source/tutorials/openram.rst

     [INFO]: Extracting core dimensions...
     [INFO]: Set CORE_WIDTH to 877.22, CORE_HEIGHT to 875.84.

-To view the floorplan stage output, run the following command:
+To view the output of the floorplan stage, run the following command:

 .. code-block::